List of Vuelta a España Gran Partidas

 The Vuelta a España is an annual road bicycle race currently held over 23 days in August and September.
 Up until the 1995 edition the race was held during April and May.
-Established in 1935, the Vuelta is one of the most well-known and prestigious of cycling's three "Grand Tours"; the others are the Tour de France and the Giro d'Italia.
+Established in 1935, the Vuelta is one of cycling's three "Grand Tours"; the others are the Tour de France and the Giro d'Italia.
 The race usually passes through Spain and neighboring countries.
 The race is broken into day-long segments, called stages.
 Individual finishing times for each stage are totaled to determine the overall winner at the end of the race.